Sagensagen/UiTHack23/IRL/ARP_poisoning/writeup.md

 ># Can you collect what not is rightfully yours?
 >>    IRL - 350pts
 >
->There has been identified infamiliar radiation within our own compounds.
+>There has been identified unfamiliar radiation within our own compounds.
 >We believe this radiation is holding key information only to specific clients.
 >We need you get their trust somehow and find out what they are sending.
 >